General Motors developing wireless download of new features

 Reuss, meeting with reporters in Detroit, did not lay out a specific timetable for deploying the new, upgradeable electrical and data systems, but indicated it would be soon.

 GM, like most major automakers, has been slow to enable over-the-air upgrades for its vehicles.
-Silicon Valley luxury electric car maker Tesla Motors Inc (TSLA.O), by contrast, designed its Model S sedan to accept new features and functions through wireless upgrades, in a manner similar to a smartphone.
+Silicon Valley luxury electric car maker Tesla Motors Inc, by contrast, designed its Model S sedan to accept new features and functions through wireless upgrades, in a manner similar to a smartphone.

 Tesla Chief Executive Elon Musk has said that properly equipped Model S sedans could be upgraded to have new features such as automated parking or limited hands-free driving.